Johann Christoph Wolf

 Wolf's work forms the basis of Steinschneider's catalogue of the Bodleian Library, which has references to it on nearly every page.
-Besides this work he issued a history of Hebrew lexicons (for his doctor's dissertation; Wittenberg, 1705), and "Notitia Karæorum" (Hamburg, 1721).
+In addition to this work, he issued a history of Hebrew lexicons (for his doctoral dissertation; Wittenberg, 1705), and Notitia Karæorum (Hamburg, 1721).

-Wolf owned a big library of 25,000 volumes, books and oriental manuscripts.
-Among other things, he acquired the collection of the Frankfurter councillor Zacharias Conrad von Uffenbach.
+Wolf owned a large library of 25,000 volumes, books and oriental manuscripts.
+Among other things, he acquired the collection of the Frankfurt councillor Zacharias Conrad von Uffenbach.